OfficeDev/office-js-docs-reference/docs/requirement-sets/common/dialog-api-requirement-sets.md

 ## Office on Windows (subscription) support

 The DialogApi 1.2 requirement set is supported in the Consumer Channel from Version 2005 (Build 12827.20268).
-That requirement set is also supported in the Semi-Annual Channel and Monthly Enterprise Channel builds available from June 9, 2020.
+That requirement set is also supported in the Semi-Annual Channel and Monthly Enterprise Channel builds available since June 9, 2020.
 The **minimum** supported builds for each channel are as follows:

 | Channel | Minimum version | Minimum build |
 |:-----|:-----|:-----|